-But is there in fact such a necessary trade-off between academics and childhood play?
+But is there such a necessary trade-off between academics and childhood play?

 Does a parent have to choose between learning and fun?

 We don’t think so.
-In our view, the learning vs. fun trade-off is a false alternative, and in practice the most profoundly joyous childhood environment is precisely the one which best satisfies a child’s cognitive needs.
+In our view, the learning vs. fun trade-off is a false alternative, and in practice, the most profoundly joyous childhood environment is precisely the one that best satisfies a child’s cognitive needs.

 Montessorians need not accept this false alternative.
-Our vision is not learning vs. enjoyment, but an integrated, joyous learning.
-Dr. Montessori’s unique method of allowing the child freedom to choose in a carefully prepared environment is the revolution that enables parents to have their cake and eat it, too—to ensure their child will stay curious, joyful and intrinsically motivated to learn, and at the same time master challenging and advanced academic skills and content, from preschool onward.
+Our vision is not learning vs. enjoyment but integrated, joyous learning.
+Dr. Montessori’s unique method of allowing the child freedom to choose in a carefully prepared environment is the revolution that enables parents to have their cake and eat it, too—to ensure their child will stay curious, joyful, and intrinsically motivated to learn, and at the same time master challenging and advanced academic skills and content, from preschool onward.

 Let’s spread the word: If this is possible, why would anyone settle for less?